tekknolagi/tekknolagi.github.com/_posts/2024-09-05-min-egraph.md

 But e-graphs popped into the world because people wanted to explore a bigger state space.
 It's possible that the representative of an equivalence class is locally optimal but not globally optimal.
-What if we want to find a program with a cost function that takes into account the entire program?
+If our optimality function---our cost function---considers the entire program, we have to find a way to broaden our search.

 ## Extracting